Abiraam/chick_tech/README.md

   * Make sure we've signed up for all the services we need.
   * Create a README.md page and see how it works.
   * Craft a nifty one-page website with some data using HTML, CSS and some libraries.
+Here's the [example](https://shielded-mesa-33567.herokuapp.com/index.html)
   * Add a git repository and push our initial site code to github.
   * Add some graphs to our site to personalize, and learn a bit about how that works for each.
   * Add a video.